openshift/node-observability-operator/docs/README.md

 Check that Service `node-observability-agent` exists in your project and has annotation `service.beta.openshift.io/serving-cert-secret-name=node-observability-agent`.
 Check if Secret `node-observability-agent` exists and has tls key and certificate.

-Mount crio socket - Agent pods mount crio.sock via HostPath mount.
-The pods run as privileged to achieve that.
-A cluster-wide policy, preventing privileged pods in the cluster, could exist.